PavelTishkin/python-lambda-workshop/3_terraform/README.md

 This is the main Terraform configuration file containing information for AWS accounts and backend to use during the deployment

-The backend is used to save the state that reflects the changes that Terraform applied to our environment.
-If this is not specified, Terraform will store state in a local file, which won't work if multiple people worked on the same Terraform project

 ### [lambda.tf](lambda.tf)

 A file containing Terraform code for deploying Lambda and libraries layer.
 Technically we could put all the Terraform code in main.tf, but this makes it easier to work with